The Honorable Sheri Polster Chappell

 What is your policy regarding notice of being called for trial during a trial docket?

 Answer: A minimum of 24 hours to several days.
 We attempt to give as much notice as possible.
-Cases may or may not be tried in the order they are listed on the trial calendar.
+Cases may be tried in the order they are listed on the trial calendar.

 B) Submissions for Civil Trials: